Alabama A&M University: Athletics

 Alabama A&M's sports teams participate in NCAA Division I (Football Championship Subdivision, formerly I-AA for football) in the Southwestern Athletic Conference (SWAC).
 Alabama A&M's colors are maroon and white and their mascot is the Bulldog.
-The Alabama A&M Department of Athletics sponsors men's intercollegiate basketball, football, baseball, cross country, golf, tennis and track & field along with women's intercollegiate tennis, basketball, soccer, track, cross country, bowling, volleyball and softball.
+The Alabama A&M Department of Athletics sponsors men's intercollegiate basketball, football, baseball, golf, tennis and track & field along with women's intercollegiate tennis, basketball, soccer, track, cross country, bowling, volleyball and softball.
 Also offered are men's and women's swimming clubs.
 The football team's home games are played at Louis Crews Stadium.
-Both men's and women's basketball home games are played in Elmore Gymnasium, affectionately known by fans as "The Dog House."
+Both men's and women's basketball home games are played in Alabama A&M Events Center."
 Prior to joining the SWAC, Alabama A&M competed in the NCAA Division II Southern Intercollegiate Athletic Conference from 1941 to 1998.
 While in the SIAC, Alabama A&M won 11 conference championships in women's volleyball, seven conference championships in football, seven in cross-country, nine in men's basketball, two in women's basketball, and two in baseball.

 Notable athletes include Pro Football Hall of Famer and 4-time Super Bowl Champion John Stallworth, NFL Pro Bowler and Super Bowl Champion Robert Mathis, two-time NFL Pro Bowler Howard Ballard, Olympic Gold Medalist Jearl Miles Clark, Andre Brick Haley, Desmond Cambridge, Obie Trotter, and Mickell Gladness.
 Cambridge currently holds the NCAA single season steals record.
 Trotter is 4th all-time single season steals, and Gladness is 2nd all-time in blocks in a season.
 Gladness set an NCAA Division I single game record with 16 blocks against Texas Southern on February 24, 2007.
 No other player in Division I history has even recorded 15 blocks in a single game.